armory/docs/content/en/cd-as-a-service/tasks/iam/invite-users.md

 ---
-title: Invite Users to Armory Continuous Deployment-as-a-Service
+title: Invite a User
-linktitle: Invite Users
+linktitle: Invite a User
 description: >
-  Use the Armory CD-as-a-Service Console to invite users to your CD-as-a-Service organization.
+  Use the Armory CD-as-a-Service Console to invite a user to your CD-as-a-Service organization.
 ---

 ## Overview